agent18/agent18.github.io/_posts/2018-10-19-skills-deliberate-practice.markdown

 **Training to Identify claims of EE and non-EE**

-Improving the first part, 'identifying claims that have no emperical evidence', seems like it is similar to the music model, i.e., training based on high focused repetition of task.
+Improving the first part, 'identifying claims that have no empirical evidence', seems like it is similar to the music model, i.e., training based on high focused repetition of task.
 So how would the DP of this look like?